Takes advantage of Moray Speyside’s rich and varied landscape

-This itinerary takes advantage of Moray Speyside’s rich and varied landscape; from the high tops of the Cairngorms to the cliffs and coves of a spectacular coastline.
-Moray offers great landscape diversity and the wildlife that goes with it, including the famous dolphins of the Moray Firth.
+From the high tops of the Cairngorms to the cliffs and coves of a spectacular coastline.
+Moray offers great landscape diversity and the wildlife that goes with it, including the famous dolphins of the Moray Firth and much more.

 The Moray Firth Coast

-Begin today with a tour along the southern fringes of The Moray Firth, one of the most beautiful and scenic stretches of coastline in the world.
+Begin in Moray Speyside with a tour along the southern fringes of The Moray Firth, one of the most beautiful and scenic stretches of coastline in the world.
 Set out from Forres, a multiple Britain in Bloom winning Royal burgh, where a visit to Grant Park and the award-winning gardens offer a beautiful display and ideal introduction to the flora and fauna of Moray Speyside.

 Look to the hill above the park and if the flag is flying from Nelson Tower you can climb to the top for a superb view of the Laich of Moray, the coastal plain between the Grampian foothills and the inner Moray Firth, spanning around 30 miles (48km) from the River Spey west to beyond Forres.
 Make sure to visit Sueno’s Stone, a Pictish standing stone situated on a raised bank on a now isolated section of the former road to Findhorn.
 Standing at over 6.5 metres (about 21 feet) high, it is the largest such stone in the British Isles.

 Head eastward from Forres towards Roseisle Forest where there are walks galore, then onward to Burghead where the bay is famous for its flocks of sea-duck where the headland is just the place for a spot of dolphin-spotting.
 The rocky coastline at nearby Hopeman has plenty of interest including pre-dinosaur footprints (and even the mark of a dragging tail!) on the sandstone by the shore.